tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

             sizes=[3, 2, 1, 1],
             features={},
             # Note how node indices have changes to reference nodes
-            # withing the same graph ignoring its components.
+            # within the same graph ignoring its components.
             adjacency=tfgnn.Adjacency.from_indices(
                 source=('node', [0, 1, 1, 2, 3 + 0, 3 + 1 + 0]),
                 target=('node', [0, 0, 1, 2, 3 + 0, 3 + 1 + 0])))})